Components

 Theme defaults vs config overrides

-Use theme.ui.components when you want to keep the built-in HoverLink but change its default props across the site.
-Use components.HoverLink when you want to replace the component entirely.
+Use theme.ui.components when you want to keep a built-in like HoverLink or Prompt but change its default props across the site.
+Use components.HoverLink or components.Prompt when you want to replace the component entirely.

 import { defineDocs } from "@farming-labs/docs";